 ByWard Market is a beloved local treasure, and that is reason enough to add a visit to your Ottawa itinerary.
 This hip, bustling area contains a farmers' market, unique boutiques, galleries, pubs, restaurants, bars, bakeries, coffee houses, and street art.
 Over 600 businesses call the market area home.
 And it’s all found within four city blocks.
 It’s one of the busiest and trendiest neighbourhoods in all of Ottawa.
 Be prepared to spend hours exploring everything the market has to offer.

 Open every day of the year, the day starts early in ByWard Market and lasts into the early hours of the morning.
 There’s a different atmosphere depending on the time you visit.
 Come and explore during the day and then come back to experience the vibrant nightlife.
 You’ll be sure to notice something new each time you visit.
 There’s a reason why ByWard Market is a popular Ottawa attraction.
 You have to experience it in person.
 Don't forget to snap a selfie in front of the famous Ottawa sign too.
-While taking a walk, keep your eye out for engaging street art created by local artists.
+While strolling the area, keep your eye out for engaging street art created by local artists.

 The centrepiece of ByWard Market is the farmers' market.
 This large indoor market features a vast assortment of food vendors, local farmers, artisan products, handcrafted items, and flowers.
 To get the freshest produce, you should arrive early.
-The smells alone will have you lingering in the aisles ready to taste the available samples.
-Don't forget to look up at the market's ceiling.
+The smells alone will have you lingering in the aisles ready to taste the latest samples.
+Don't forget to look at the market's ceiling.
 That's where the colourful McClintock’s Dream is located.
 It is a large papier mâché sculpture that pays tribute to the many market vendors throughout the years.

 The ByWard Market is a truly astonishing place that has it all.
 There are over 100 shops and boutiques dedicated to fashion (both trendy and vintage), books, and home décor to browse.
 It’s almost certain that you will find something that you didn’t know you needed.
 And there are beauty salons and professional services to visit too.

 When it comes to food, the culinary treats found in ByWard Market are endless.
-You can’t leave without trying famous Canadian foods like poutine and a BeaverTails pastry.
+You should not leave without trying famous Canadian foods like poutine and a BeaverTails pastry.
 Zak’s Diner is an institution of Ottawa that not only serves up Canadian fare, but does so 24/7.
 With over 100 restaurants and eateries, there is something that will appeal to everyone’s tastes.
 You can find Japanese, Italian, Texas BBQ, Indian, Mexican, Memphis-style ribs, Thai and Middle Eastern options to name just a few, in addition to local Canadian cuisine.

 There are also multiple nightlife and entertainment venues that transform the area into Ottawa’s nightlife hub.
 The spirit and merriment are infectious, especially in summer, with outdoor dining and live music performances.
 In winter, you can dance the night away indoors.
 While in the area, stop at the oldest tavern in Ottawa, the Chateau Lafayette (lovingly known at The Laff), established in 1849.